Viorellian/viorellian.github.io/README.md

 <p class=desc14> 1.
 Size; Small (<10"), Medium (<18"), Large (<28")
 <p class=desc14> 2.
 Completion date , S = 1mo., M = 1-2mo., L = 3-4mo.
 <p class=desc14> 3.
 Description of your interest; can be a reference image, famous painting, your own idea, your own theme, a request for emulation or combination of my previous works, etc.
 <p class=desc14> 4.
 Your budget or anticipated cost for the painting only.
-Please use the prices here for reference; S = $30-250, M = $125-500, L = $400-1200
+Please use the prices here for reference; S = $20-250, M = $100-500, L = $300-1200
-<p class=desc14> Payment will be required before shipping is initiated, you will recieve images prior to payment in the event you wish to request any edits.
+<p class=desc14> Payment will be required before shipping is initiated.
+I will share pictures of the peice prior to payment in the event you wish to request any edits.

  <!-- CONTACT ME SECTION -->